 The Answers dashboard is the central command center for all things chatbots.
 From here you can view, edit, create, delete, export chatbots, as well as access chatbot-specific analytics.

-- Analytics view - Global level analytics of collective chatbot performance.
-Flick between the sub-views in this window to see more analytics by type.
+- Analytics dashboard - Global-level analytics of collective chatbot performance.
+Flick between the sub-views in this window to see more analytics by type

-- Chatbot list - This is you list of existing chatbots sorted by modified date.
+- Chatbot list - This is your list of existing chatbots sorted by modified date.
 Click the headers to edit sorting.
-All chatbots are displayed regardless of status.
+All chatbots are displayed regardless of status

-- Actions toggle - Use the individual actions toggles to perform quick actions such as edit, duplicate, export, and delete.
+- Actions menu - Use the individual actions menus to perform quick actions such as edit, duplicate, export, and delete

 Build a simple chatbot